 Get regular checkups

-Because keratoconus is a progressive disease it is important to have it monitored by your optometrist.
+Because keratoconus is a progressive disease, it is important be monitored regularly by your optometrist.
 Have a checkup every 6-12 months.

 Don’t rub your eyes

 Rubbing itchy eyes can trigger keratoconus or make the condition worse.
-Instead, treat itchy eyes with eye drops or anti-allergy medications.
-Also, the progression of contidion can be slowed if you stop eye rubbing.
+Instead, treat your itchy eyes with eye drops or anti-allergy medications.
+Progression of the condition can be slowed if you stop all eye-rubbing.

 Getting the right lenses

 Fitting customised contact lenses for keratoconus is a complex procedure, so you may need to trial several different lenses to find the one that’s right for you.

 Eye surgery like corneal transplantation should only be considered when no other treatment options work.